mangaki/mangaki/README.md

 You will need Python ≥ 3.8 and Poetry.

-First, copy the configuration.
-The default parameters are already supposed to work, so you shouldn't need to change anything:
+First, copy the configuration template.

     cp mangaki/settings{.template,}.ini

 You can then install the Django environment:

-    poetry install  # Add --no-dev if in production poetry shell
+    poetry install  # Add --no-dev if in production, should take a while poetry shell
     ./mangaki/manage.py migrate
-    ./mangaki/manage.py runserver  # If in dev; otherwise install gunicorn or anything by your own means
+    ./mangaki/manage.py runserver  # If in dev; otherwise install gunicorn

 And voilà!
 You can access Mangaki at <http://localhost:8000>.